AcademySoftwareFoundation/OpenImageIO/src/doc/imageioapi.rst

 ==========================================

-These helper functions are not part of any other OpenImageIO class, they just exist in the OpenImageIO namespace as general utilities.
-(See sec-pythonmiscapi_ for the corresponding Python bindings.)
+These helper functions are not part of any other OpenImageIO class, they just exist in the OIIO namespace as general utilities.
+(See :ref:`sec-pythonmiscapi` for the corresponding Python bindings.)

 .. doxygenfunction:: openimageio_version

-.. cpp:function:: std::string geterror ()
+.. cpp:function:: std::string OIIO::geterror ()

     Returns any error string describing what went wrong if `ImageInput::create()` or `ImageOutput::create()` failed (since in such